-10.4.1.
+10.4.3.
 Disposition Meeting

-Within ten business days of receiving the investigator's report, the Coordinator forwards a copy to the President or designate and the Chief Human Resources Officer, Human Resources, and arranges a meeting with President or designate, the Chief Human Resources Officer and anyone else who the Coordinator determines will add value to the process.
+Within ten business days of receiving the investigator's report, a copy is provided to the President or designate, and a meeting is arranged with the President or designate and anyone else who the Chief Human Resources Officer or designate determines will add value to the process.
 The purpose of the meeting is to determine what action, if any, the College will take to bring closure to the complaint.

-10.4.2.
+10.4.4.
 Written Notification